 Your Guide to Sending Postponement Announcements If Your Wedding Date Changed Due to the Coronavirus Outbreak

-Plus, what to do with any day-of paper goods that already have your original date printed on them.
+Plus, find out what to do with any day-of paper goods that already have your original date printed on them.

-In an effort to curb the spread of COVID-19, a novel coronavirus that's currently impacting countries across the globe, the Centers for Disease Control and Prevention recently made a sweeping recommendation to cancel any events with 50 or more people for the next eight weeks.
+In an effort to curb the spread of COVID-19, the Centers for Disease Control and Prevention first made their sweeping recommendation to cancel any large gatherings last March.
+Since then, states created (and then continue to adjust) their own rules and regulations around gatherings depending on current COVID-19 cases, so it's important to check with your area and local officials before making concrete plans.
+What's more, each state has their own definition of what constitutes a "large" gathering.
 "Examples of large events and mass gatherings include conferences, festivals, parades, concerts, sporting events, weddings, and other types of assemblies.
 These events can be planned not only by organizations and communities but also by individuals," the CDC website reads.

-Depending on where you live, or where your wedding is taking place, an event of any size might actually be banned entirely—in states like New York, California, New Jersey, Connecticut, Michigan, and Oregon, events of any size are currently banned; other states are limiting the number of people at any gathering, but the White House has strongly urged that Americans in these areas limit their interactions to just groups of ten.
+Depending on where you live, or where your wedding is taking place, an event of any size might still be banned entirely; in most states, there are limits on how many can gather at both indoor events.
 For many brides and grooms, this means postponing the wedding they've spent months, or even years, planning.
 And with travel bans making it impossible to fly to many foreign countries, destination weddings are on hold, too.